An interview with Ken Gall, New York Sea Grant and Smoked Seafood Working Group, discloses advancements in Listeria control for seafood producers.

 Outsourcing of testing occurs often due to fears of cross-contamination; these fears can be minimized with improved bacterial enrichment methods.

 Outsourcing requires companies to address multiple interdependent business and scientific variables in choosing a contract laboratory.

-Fast, accurate results are critical for delivering safer food products for consumers and are more profitable growth for food companies.
+Fast, accurate testing results are critical for delivering safer food products to consumers and more profitable growth for food companies.